TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 - Look for messages of type

-Note: This requires the messages to be broadcast (sysid = 0, compid = 0), and QGC must be on a MAVLink-enabled link (not USB).
+Note: This requires the messages to be broadcast (sysid = 0, compid = 0), and QGC must be on a MAVLink-enabled link (not applicable for direct USB connection).

 Using the PX4 Console